docker/compose/README.md

 #### up

 Build, create, start and attach to containers for a service.

+If there are stopped containers for a service, `fig up` will start those again instead of creating new containers.
+When it exits, the containers it started will be stopped.
+This means if you want to recreate containers, you will need to explicitly run `fig rm`.

 ### Environment variables